zowe/docs-site/docs/user-guide/mvd-using.md

 ### Defining a workflow

-Complete these steps to define a workflow.
+Complete these steps to define a workflow:
 1. From the **Workflows** tab, click **Action** in the upper left corner of the tab.
 2. Click **New workflow**.
 3. Specify the Name, Workflow definition file, System, and Owner.